About defibrillators

 For every minute that someone’s in cardiac arrest without receiving CPR and having a defibrillator used on them, their chance of survival decreases by 10%.
 That’s why it’s so important to act immediately.

-A defibrillator gives a jolt of energy to the heart, which can help restore the heart’s rhythm, and get it beating normally again.
+A defibrillator gives a shock to the heart, which can help restore the heart’s rhythm, and get it beating normally again.
 This simple piece of equipment is easy to use and doesn’t require training, but it could make the difference between life and death – so it’s important to find and use a defibrillator in an emergency.

 You might also hear a defibrillator be called a defib, an AED (Automated External Defibrillator) or a PAD (Public Access Defibrillator).